TV Tropes is 149% Funded

 - Demolition packs: like a mine, but always manual triggered, and ludicrously powerful.
 The weapon of choice for destroying parked vehicles or mission objectives.

-- Marksman Gun: While not as powerful as a full Sniper Rifle (though it usually has a simple scope) or rapid-fire as an Automatic, this selective fire gun has enough punch to kill in one headshot and groups tight enough to land them all in skilled hands, while its firing rate and mag size allow many consecutive kills.
+- Marksman Gun: While not as powerful as a full Sniper Rifle (though it usually has a simple scope) or as rapid-firing as an Automatic, this weapon has enough punch to kill in one headshot and groups tight enough to land them all in skilled hands, while its firing rate and mag size allow many consecutive kills.
 Most historical FPS fill this role with a semiautomatic rifle, such as the M1 Garand.
 This weapon type and subsequent derivatives may somewhere around the Assault Rifle in degrees of Boring but Practical if the game's open enough to make their above-average accuracy and magazine very useful in good hands more often than not.

 - Crossbow: Distinguished by a slower projectile, and usually requires the player to compensate by aiming higher.
 Could be quieter than standard guns, able to fire a variety of different bolts such as non-lethal or elemental ones, or they could be more precise than guns.
 Also, you will almost never be able to recover ammo, and you have an abnormally high chance of wielding preposterously rare repeating crossbows.
 Longbows are reserved for a true Badass, usually with Native American influences.